JuliaDynamics/DynamicalBilliards.jl/README.md

 ```
 Afterwards the outputed .png files where merged into a single .gif externally.

-A full overview of all plotting procedures offered by this package is available here.
+A full overview of all plotting procedures offered by this package is coming soon.